earthinversion/read_scientific_papers_gpt/README.md

 ```

 ## Run
-- Export your OpenAI api in your os environment
+- Export your OpenAI api in your os environment.
+You can go to the openai platform to get your api: https://platform.openai.com/docs/models/overview

 ## Examples